-Now that I can run the site locally, I needed a quick way to run the hugo command for creating new blog posts.
-After quick search on the internet, I found the article Tasks in Visual Studio Code very helpful.
-In short, I had to define the build task this way:
+Once I had the site running locally, I wanted a quicker way to run the hugo build command from Visual Studio Code.
+After a bit of searching, I found the article Tasks in Visual Studio Code helpful.
+In short, I defined the build task like this:

 | |